Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 “It still hasn’t sunk in,“ Mr Reyes said.

-Ramos’s grandmother, believed to be 66-year-old Celia Martinez, is in serious condition but alive.
+Ramos’s grandmother Celia “Sally” Martinez Gonzales, 66, is in serious but stable condition.

+Her family said on Monday that they fear she may never be able to speak again after the bullet went into her “jaw just next to her mouth and shattered all her teeth”.

+“If the bullet was an inch in another direction, it would have blown her head off.
+She’s doing fairly well, considering what happened.
+But she may never be able to talk again,” a family member told The New York Post.

 The teen had been staying with his grandparents after a falling out with his mother, according to the family.
 He spent most of his time alone in his room, playing video games.